nkeledjian/csvFilesMergeTool/README.md

 Navigate to the root of the project and run the command `npm install` in terminal or git bash to install the dependencies for the project.

 ### How to use
+Once you have completed the set up, using the app is pretty straightfowward.
+Within the root of the project, you will see a folder titled `input-files-here`.
+Simply places the files you wish to merge in this folder.

+Now open up your terminal/git bash and navigate to filepath for the root of the project.
+To run the node app, type the following command:
+`node csvMergeTool.js`.

+The terminal will display all files to be merged and then display the text `Files have been merged!` when complete.
+The merged file will then be available in the folder titled `merged-file`.